 Dr. Fauci Says This "Actually Works" to Stop COVID

 Over the last several months, health experts have been warning that the COVID-19 pandemic could spiral out of control during the winter months.
-On Tuesday, their worst predictions came true when the US reported its highest daily number of COVID-19 deaths with more than 4,320 fatalities attributed to the virus.
+Last month, their worst predictions came true when the US reported its highest daily number of COVID-19 deaths with more than 4,320 fatalities attributed to the virus.
 At the Futures Forum on Preparedness hosted by Schmidt Futures and Social Science Research Council, Dr. Anthony Fauci, the nation's top infectious disease expert and the director of the National Institute of Allergy and Infectious Diseases discussed our current predicament with former first daughter Barbara Bush.
 He revealed the handful of things that are actually effective in preventing the spread of the deadly virus.
 Read on—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 You Have to Wear a Mask